St. Mary's & Coronavirus/COVID-19

 Be vigilant, prudent, and prayerful.
 Know of my prayers!

-We also continue to LIVE STREAM all regular services.
+In addition to our services in church, we will continue to LIVE STREAM all regular services.

 Sundays: One service (only) at 9:30 AM (Holy Eucharist, Rite II)